soeai/mappgraph/index.md

     </tbody>
 </table>

 Running notebook *“generating_samples.ipynb”* to create the mobile traffic chunks with the same length.
-We need to input a set of hyper-parameters (duration, overlap) at the beginning of the notebook.
-After running the notebook with 5 set of hyper-parameters, the result will be saved as the image below:
+We need to provide input as a set of hyper-parameters (duration T<sub>window</sub>, overlapping window) at the beginning of the notebook.
+After running the notebook with 5 sets of hyper-parameters, the result will be saved as shown in the image below:

 ![GitHub Logo](/images/samples.png)

-For each set of hyper-paramters, there is a folder named *samples* that contain the mobile traffic chunks.
+For each set of hyper-paramters, there is a folder named *samples* that contains the mobile traffic chunks.

 #### 2. Train-test split

 Running notebook *“generating_train_test.ipynb”* to split the data into training and testing data.
-The training size is 0.8.
-For each app, there is 0.8 of samples for training and 0.2 for testing.
-After running the notebook, the information of training and testing sampls is saved in a json file *“train_test_info.json”*
+In our experiment, the split ratio is 80:20 for training set and test set, respectively.
+After running the notebook, the information of training and testing samples is saved in a json file *“train_test_info.json”*

 The structure of a json file:
 { app1: (list of filenames of training samples, list of filenames of testing samples), app2: …… }

-Because there are 5 set of parameters, we will have 5 files *‘train_test_info.json’*.
-They are saved as image below.
+Because there are 5 sets of parameters, we will have 5 files *‘train_test_info.json’*.
+They are saved as shown in the image below.

 ![GitHub Logo](/images/train_test.png)

 #### 3. Generating graphs from traffic chunks

-Running notebook *“generating_graphs.ipynb”* to convert all traffic chunks into graphs and save all of the graphs in 2 folder train_graphs and test_graphs (training and testing samples are determined by *‘train_test_info.json’*).
+Running notebook *“generating_graphs.ipynb”* to convert all traffic chunks into graphs and save all of the graphs in 2 folders train_graphs and test_graphs (training and testing samples are determined by *‘train_test_info.json’*).

 There are two more hyper-parameters we need to input in the notebook before generating graphs.
 (N and t<sub>slice</sub>).
 Each set of hyper-parameters (N, t<sub>slice</sub>) will also produce different set of graphs.
+N is the number of graph nodes that will be used to train the DGCNN model.

 The combination of all parameters we use to run experiments: